What Is A Bug Out Bag?

 - SAS Survival Guide 2E (Collins Gem): For any climate, for any situation

-Other stuff – doesn’t fit any of the categories above
+The Other (but no less important stuff) – Doesn’t fit into any of the categories above

 - Sewing kit, duct tape, head net, 50 feet of 550 paracord, whistle, sunglasses